 Dancing on pointe is the act of standing on the tips of the toes while performing steps from ballet.
 Also known as pointe work, it is performed using hard-toed and stiff-shanked pointe shoes.
 Dancing on pointe requires strength and skill and is a central part of the female ballet dancer’s training and repertoire.
 Pointe is for the technically strong dancer who has advanced to a level in ballet where her body can accept the physical demands of pointe work.
 Dancers will need to wear a black leotard, pink tights, and pointe shoes (see pointe teacher for specific styleof shoe).
 Fitted shorts or skirts may be worn and hair must be pulled back into a bun.
 Do not purchase shoes until our pointe teacher has given permission and guidance.

-We recently added an amazing new program to our 4-6 year old combination classes to enhance your dancer’s experience in dance class––Twirl!
+We recently added an amazing new program to our 3-4 year old and 4-5 year old combination classes to enhance your dancer’s experience in dance class––Twirl!
 As a supplement to our existing curriculum, Twirl is a fun + fanciful approach to dance class, and inspires creativity and imagination in your child while reinforcing dance basics

 A Twirl activity book: We will utilize the book about once per month during class, so we will store it at the studio all year.
 We will personalize it to your dancer, and she can take it home at the end of the year for continued fun!

 A Twirl ribbon for her dance bag: Each week, at the end of class, your dancer will earn a rhinestone for her ribbon.
 At the end of the dance year, she will have a super sparkly souvenir of her dance year!

 - A Twirl Graduation Celebration Certificate: At the end of the dance year, we will host a mini-performance during dance class to demonstrate some of the fun + unique activities we’ve learned throughout the year, where your child will earn a certificate!